ThirdRealityStudios/GUInness/README.md

 - add ability for LOD levels depending on the current Viewport scale**¹**

 **¹**especially for creating maps, games or browser-related content

+# How to run / binaries
+If you want to test this API first, you can just download the binaries ("bin"-folder) and run the Main.class file in package "org.thirdreality.guinness.sample".
+It will give you a rough look through all the features which are available currently.

 # Documentation